pixelpawnshop/usgs_earthquake_map/README.md

 ### Filtering Options
 - View events within a specific magnitude range to focus on earthquakes of interest.

+### Risk Management
+- Draw polygons around earthquakes of interest to count buildings within the area for risk management.

 Explore the seismic activity around the globe with enhanced control and customization!